David-Arbelaez/Data_Analyst_SQL_Python_Power_BI/README.md

 Sentiment Analysis:<br/>
 Positive sentiment dominates with 275 reviews, reflecting a generally satisfied customer base.
 Negative sentiment is present in 82 reviews, with a smaller number of mixed and neutral sentiments, suggesting some areas for improvement but overall strong customer approval.<br/><br/>
 Opportunity for Improvement:<br/>
 The presence of mixed positive and mixed negative sentiments suggests that there are opportunities to convert those mixed experiences into more clearly positive ones, potentially boosting overall ratings.
-Addressing the specific concerns in mixed reviews could elevate customer satisfaction.<br/><br/>
+Addressing the specific concerns in mixed reviews could elevate customer satisfaction. 🤭<br/><br/>

 ![image](https://github.com/user-attachments/assets/6e0bd00c-d6c9-49c8-9be2-320d762ce5cd)
 ![image](https://github.com/user-attachments/assets/af21fc02-4bf2-4448-a6e8-f666b494351b)